 \subsubsection{Definitions and properties of directed graphs}

 Let $G$ be a finite directed graph.
-We allow loops, which are edges whose initial and terminal vertices are same, and multiple edges, which are different edges with the same initial and terminal vertices.
+We allow loop-edges, which are edges whose initial and terminal vertices are the same, and multiple edges, which are different edges with the same initial and terminal vertices.

 A {\it (directed) path} is a sequence of edges $e_1,e_2,\dots, e_n$ where the terminal vertex of $e_i$ is equal to the initial vertex of $e_{i+1}$ for every $i\in \{1,2,\dots,n-1\}$.
+The {\it length} of a path is defined as the number of edges in the path.
 The initial vertex of $e_1$ (resp.\@ the terminal vertex of $e_n$) is the initial (resp.\@ terminal) vertex of the path.
 If $v$ and $w$ are the initial and terminal vertices of a path $p$, then we say that $p$ is a {\it path from $v$ to $w$}.
 A {\it cycle} is a path whose initial and terminal vertex coincide.
 We say that two cycles are {\it different} if one is not a cyclic permutation of the other.

-\begin{defn}[Recurrent paths and vertices] Let $G$ be a directed finite graph.
-A path $p$ from $v$ to $w$ is {\it recurrent} if there is a path from $w$ to $v$.
+\begin{defn}[Recurrent paths and vertices] Let $G$ be a finite directed graph.
+A path $p$ from $v$ to $w$ is {\it recurrent} if there exists a path from $w$ to $v$.
 A vertex $v\in \V(G)$ is {\it recurrent} if it is contained in a cycle. \end{defn}

-It is straightforward that if a path from $v$ is recurrent then $v$ is recurrent.
+By definition, if a path from a vertex $v$ is recurrent, then $v$ is recurrent.